List of Wrexham A.F.C. players (25–99 appearances): Players

 George Wynn was Wrexham's top scorer in his one season at the club, 1908–09, with 28 goals.

 Tom Hewitt spent one season at Wrexham, making 27 appearances at full-back.

 Jimmy Jones scored 26 goals in 45 games, finishing as top scorer in 1924–25.

 Joe Cooke, one of only two Dominican players for Wrexham, played 70 times for the Red Dragons.

 Welsh international Gordon Davies appeared in 29 games during the 1991–92 season.

 Towards the end of his career, prolific Liverpool striker Ian Rush briefly joined Wrexham, but failed to score in his 27 appearances for the club.

 Wrexham's only Singaporean player Daniel Bennett played 29 times for the club.

 Goalkeeper Michael Ingham made 96 appearances for Wrexham from 2004 to 2007.

 Levi Mackin joined Wrexham as a youth player and went on to make 77 appearances for the first team.

 Lee McEvilly scored 16 times in 56 appearances for Wrexham.

 Jonathan Walters appeared 44 times for the Red Dragons, scoring seven goals.

 Matt Done debuted for Wrexham aged 17, going on to make 75 appearances for the first team.

 Ryan Valentine scored two goals in 57 games for Wrexham, including a penalty which ensured Football League survival in the 2006–07 season.

 Michael Proctor was Wrexham's top scorer in the 2007–08 season, which saw the club relegated to the Conference for the first time.

 Neil Taylor made 88 appearances for Wrexham, scoring three times.

 Jefferson Louis finished his only season at Wrexham as the club's top scorer, with 18 goals in 48 games.

 Christian Smith scored on his Wrexham debut, going on to make 51 appearances for the club during two separate spells.

 Despite joining halfway through the campaign, Andy Mangan finished the 2009–10 season as Wrexham's joint-top league goalscorer.

 Nathaniel Knight-Percival's two-year spell at Wrexham was his first spell as a professional footballer.

 Guinean striker Mathias Pogba played 75 times for Wrexham between 2010 and 2012, scoring 16 goals.

 Joslain Mayebi played 91 times for Wrexham, keeping a total of 31 clean sheets during his time at the club.

 Brett Ormerod scored 15 times in 86 appearances for Wrexham, from 2012 to 2014.

 Irish defender Fiacre Kelleher played in every league game of Wrexham's 2020–21 season.

 Jacob Mendy joined Wrexham in the summer of 2022 and has made 68 appearances for the club to date.

-Goalkeeper Arthur Okonkwo joined from Arsenal and has played 40 times for Wrexham.

 Players highlighted in bold are still actively playing at Wrexham.